Debby Ellis Writing Center

 About me

-My initial relationship with academic writing was not a positive one.
-Although I loved to read and often expressed ideas through creative writing, discovering my voice in an academic setting was very difficult.
-My experience writing for classes in the Religion department seemed completely irrelevant when it came to researching and writing about the arias and symphonies I was assigned to study.
-It wasn’t until I found a framework for academic writing that I was able to feel comfortable with writing assignments.
 I believe that writing, when made clear and accessible – which looks different for everyone – can be achievable for anyone.
 Whether you’re in the middle of writing a persuasive paper, attempting to brainstorm a convincing thesis, just need another set of eyes on an almost-finished product, or anywhere in between, I’m here to support you in your journey.
-My goal as a consultant is to help you find confidence in your writing, regardless of what step of the process you find yourself in.
+My goal as a consultant is to help you find confidence in your writing, regardless of which step of the process you’re on.

 NAME